Faculty with Research Interests

 For more information regarding faculty visit the Department of Physics website.

 The Department of Physics offers B.S., M.S., and Ph.D. degrees in physics.
-Within the department, there are many opportunities for interdisciplinary education and research experiences; students in any of the disciplines have easy access to the expertise that the full faculty brings.
-In addition, the department offers a professional master’s degree and related certificate program for part-time students, both on campus and through distance learning.
+Within the department, there are many opportunities for interdisciplinary education and research experiences; students in any of the disciplines have ready access to the expertise that the full faculty brings.
+In addition, the department offers a professional master’s degree and a related certificate program for part-time students, both on campus, and through distance learning.

 Center for Accelerator and Particle Physics

 Center for the Molecular Study of Soft and Condensed Matter